william-pfalzgraff/kac-zwanzig/README.md

 trajectories in closed form, plus sampled correlation functions with the statistical noise of a real simulation.

-The Kac–Zwanzig model is a single particle attached by springs to a large collection of harmonic oscillators, the "bath".
-It is the simplest mechanical picture of a solute jostled by a liquid: the oscillators take energy from the particle and hand it back later, and that delayed response is the memory effect that shapes the particle's velocity autocorrelation function (VACF) in molecular dynamics (MD) simulations of liquids.
+The Kac–Zwanzig model is a single particle attached by springs to a collection of harmonic oscillators, the "bath".
+It is a simple model of a solute jostled by a
+liquid: the oscillators take energy from the particle and hand it back later, and that delayed response is the memory effect that shapes the particle's velocity autocorrelation function (VACF) in molecular dynamics (MD) simulations of liquids.
 Because every force in the model is linear, it can be solved exactly.
 The particle's correlation functions, the memory kernel of its generalized Langevin equation (GLE), and even individual trajectories are all available in closed form, up to one matrix diagonalization.

 `kac_zwanzig` generates, for a bath you choose: